JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 -2
 ```

 It is also possible to return multiple values at once.
-It can be done by writing multiple comma-separated values after the `return` keyword (or on the last line when `return` is omitted)
+This can be done by writing multiple comma-separated values after the `return` keyword (or on the last line when `return` is omitted).

 ```jldoctest functions; output = false
 function powers(x)